Two Types of Green Tea that Fight Off the Dreaded Flu Bug

 Healthy Passion: This pan fired Green Tea Blend is from China.
 The pan firing stops the oxidation process that causes the leaf to darken.
 It is believed that more of the valuable polyphenols are preserved in doing so.

-Frosted Evergreen: This aromatic Full Leaf Green Tea is blended with cinnamon, which is known to help fight viruses and citrus, which packs an additional Vitamin C punch.
+Sinfully Healthy: This aromatic Full Leaf Green Tea is blended with peppermint leaves and real dark chocolate flavors.
 Add this to the antioxidants already present in this Green Tea and you are on your way to feeling better in a much shorter amount of time.
+In addition, you will feel like you are having dessert while you sip.